 A caregiver is someone who is helping a loved one get through their cancer treatment by providing both emotional and practical support.
 Whether caring independently, with others, or from far away, you can be considered a caregiver.
-Caregivers have their own unique set of needs, and although you do not have cancer, you are living with the disease every day.
-Individual counseling with a professional oncology social worker can provide the emotional and practical support for those who are affected by cancer, including caregivers.
+Caregivers have their own unique set of needs, and although you do not have cancer, you are living with the disease everyday.
+A professional oncology social worker can provide emotional and practical support for those who are affected by cancer, including caregivers.

 The Benefits of Individual Counseling for Caregivers